 Organization Team

-Ilknur Icke is a Director in the External and Exploratory Innovation group at Novo Nordisk, responsible for driving strategic collaborations between external and internal teams to pioneer new opportunities in digital science, data, and AI.
+Ilknur Icke has been a researcher in Pharma R&D for more than a decade (Merck, Takeda, Bayer and Novo Nordisk) driving new opportunities in digital science, data, and AI collaborating with scientists and technologists.
 Her interests lie in complex systems, at the intersection of sensing and computational modeling.
 For over a decade in pharmaceutical R&D, she has developed capabilities in modeling and simulation for PK/PD analysis, molecular imaging for neuroscience and oncology, cellular profiling and multi-omics data analysis, and generative modeling for de-novo compound design.
 She has contributed to various publications and patents in biomedical R&D. She also serves as a reviewer for the MICCAI conference.

-Chao-Hui Huang, PhD, PhD, Director at Oncology Research Division, Pfizer
+Chao-Hui Huang, PhD, Director at Oncology Research Division, Pfizer

 Chao-Hui Huang is a Director at Pfizer Oncology Research Division, responsible for enabling artificial intelligence and digital image analysis technologies for supporting computational biological research.
 His experiences include spatial multi-omics, digital pathology, and medical image analysis.
 In addition, he also has a track of exploring advanced applications of large language models for assisting computational biology and drug discovery.
 Within his 27 years of experience, he has published 39 papers in various conferences and journals, 4 patents and 1 book chapter in the areas of artificial intelligence and machine learning-related biomedical research.